-Spatial Foresight GmbH is a Luxembourg-based company which provides territorial policy support and research. revision and enlargement of its rationale (Begg, 2010).
+Spatial Foresight GmbH is a Luxembourg-based company which provides territorial policy support and research.
+Avoiding a renationalisation of regional policy therefore necessitated revision and enlargement of its rationale (Begg, 2010).
 The inclusion of Territorial Cohesion as a shared competence of the EU and of the Member States in the Treaty of Lisbon also needs to be understood in this light.